-What Is Inflammation?
+What Is Joint Inflammation?

 The symptoms of inflammation include:

-What Are the Results of Joint Inflammation?
+Results of Joint Inflammation

 - Evaluation of other symptoms besides joint symptoms

-- Results of X-rays, blood tests, and other studies
+- X-rays, blood tests, and other studies

 Can Inflammation Affect Internal Organs?

-- Inflammation of the kidneys (nephritis) may cause high blood pressure or kidney failure.
+- Inflammation of your kidneys (nephritis) may cause high blood pressure or kidney failure.

 The goals of treatment are to: